jfasch/jfasch-home/about/site/work-in-progress/fh-joanneum/2021/exam-2024/questions/q-solid--sensor-with-id.rst

 .. literalinclude:: q-solid--sensor-with-id/sensor-with-id-main.cpp
    :language: c++

+Obviously the ``id`` attribute of a sensor remains unused in most situations.

 Which of the five SOLID principles are violated?
-(Wrong answers are subtracted from correct answers)
+Write an ``X`` if a principle is violated.
+Wrong answers are subtracted from correct answers (the number of correct answers cannot become negative though).

 .. list-table::
    :align: left
    :widths: auto
+   :header-rows: 1

    * * `X` if violated
      * Principle